theikegeraads/pycalc/README.md

 ### `sq:`

-The sq function can be used to determine the square root of one integer.
+The sq operator can be used to determine the square root of one integer.

 Example: `sq: 9`